YevheniyEvt/myPlatform/README.md

 - There are store employee, retail employee, office employee.
 - They have different position like store manager, district manager etc.
 - Employees can write comments on articles and tasks.
+- There is a possibility to search for articles and notes.
 - The database records history:
   - Who viewed the task, who completed/opened the task.
   - Who deleted the article, comment, task.